hasenhuettl/unlocking-the-future/README.md

 Choose one of the following options to install SSL certificates:

 ### Option A: Install certificates via certbot
- * Add either a wildcard record in your domain for `*.your.domain`, or multiple records for each subdomain defined in `/var/www/certificates_install.sh`
+ * Add either a wildcard A record in your domain for `*.your.domain`, or multiple records for each subdomain defined in `/var/www/setup/certificates_install.sh`
+ * Add an A record for root domain `your.domain`, OR comment/remove config in `/var/www/setup/certificates_install.sh` and `/var/www/config/auth.conf`
 ```
-bash /var/www/certificates_install.sh contoso.com
+bash /var/www/setup/certificates_install.sh contoso.com
 ```

 ### Option B: Copy wildcard cert or individual subdomain certs to the server and replace the file path in the following files to refer to your files:
 ```
-/var/www/auth.conf
+/var/www/config/auth.conf
 /var/www/html/device-certificates/device-certificates.conf
 /var/www/html/device-fingerprint/device-fingerprint.conf
 ```